-The number of Veterans who are fat as fuck and weak as shit is too damn high.
-Use your old Semi-Annual Physical Fitness Tests as your bench mark to where you are at now compared to then.
+The number of Veterans who are fat and weak as hell is too damn high.
+Use your old Semi-Annual Physical Fitness Tests as your bench mark to compare where you are at now in relation to then.
 Sailors, run your 1.5 miles & check your time then do a max set of push-ups and sit ups in 2 minutes; Marines, run a damn CFT/PFT.

 1. Standards & Thresholds

-Just because you haven’t served, it doesn’t mean you can’t train yourself to raise those bars in your life.
+Just because you haven’t served, it doesn’t mean you can’t train yourself to raise those standards of performance in your life.